mark-gl/curiosity_mars_rover_ws/readme.txt

   bash install_everything.sh

-The installation will take roughly 10 minutes and use 4.8GB of disk space.
+You will be prompted for your password.
+After typing it in, the installation will take roughly 10 minutes and use 4.8GB of disk space.
 Afterwards, to reload your current terminal window run:

   exec bash